Adam-shafey/Lattice/README.md

 ---

-# **Product Requirements Document — Lattice Core**
+# Lattice Core

-## **1️⃣ Purpose / Vision**
+## Vision

-Lattice Core is the **foundation of a permission-first SaaS backend**, providing:
+Lattice Core is the foundation of a permission-first SaaS backend, providing:

-* Context-aware access control (multi-tenant, hierarchical)
+- Context-aware access control (multi-tenant, hierarchical)
-* Roles and user-level permissions, with wildcard support
+- Roles and user-level permissions, with wildcard support
-* Extensible plugin architecture for routes, contexts, and permissions
+- Extensible plugin architecture for routes, contexts, and permissions
-* Developer-first experience: CLI, TypeScript types, hot-reloadable permissions
+- Developer-first experience: CLI, TypeScript types, hot-reloadable permissions
-* Minimal core routes: focus on auth and infrastructure, not business logic
+- Minimal core routes: focus on auth and infrastructure, not business logic

 **Goal:** Enable developers to spin up secure, modular SaaS apps quickly while leaving domain-specific features to plugins.

 ---

-## **2️⃣ Key Principles**
+## Key Principles

 1. **Permission-first:** All access flows through the core permission registry.
 2. **Context-aware:** Every action is scoped to a context (org, team, project, or arbitrary plugin-defined contexts).